IntelliJ IDEA 2024.3 Help

 Analyze backward dependencies

-With this type of analysis, you can find other classes or modules in a certain range of files that depend on the specified scope of analysis (a whole project, a module, a file, unversioned files, and so on).
+With this type of analysis, you can find other classes or modules in a certain range of files that depend on the specified scope of analysis (the whole project, a module, a file, unversioned files, and so on).

 Analyzing backward dependencies might be time-consuming, especially in large projects.

-1. Go to Code | Analyze Code | Backward Dependencies.
+1. In the main menu, go to Code | Analyze Code | Backward Dependencies.

 Alternatively, if you want to analyze a specific item, right-click it in the Project tool window and select Analyze | Analyze Backward Dependencies.